Jan 9 2022

 The chart of all Atlantic hurricanes of category 3 and above in the previous post showed a pattern but provided no access to the details of any hurricane.
 A technique that was used, for example, in the online version of the New York Times to show the propagation of COVID-19 in multiple countries is to show all grayed out except for the one the reader is hovering over.
 This one is then highlighted and a box of details about it pops out.
 See below the appearance of this chart when you hover over Katrina.

 Click here to access the full interactive chart.
+Then move the crosshairs over any of gray line to make it turn red and pop up a box of data.
 It shows as intended on a laptop with Chrome but not on a tablet.

 Ridgeline Plots Of Storm Seasons